Home • A-Z Index • myVHCC • VHCC Alert • Campus Closing • Employee Directory • Text Only • Contact Us

 Transfer of Credit Policies and Articulation Agreements

 The Associate of Arts (AA) and Associate of Science (AS) degree programs are specifically designed for students who want to transfer to a senior institution.
 Virginia Highlands has a number of articulation agreements with senior institutions, and the Virginia Community College System (VCCS) offers guaranteed admission agreements with a number of Virginia's public and private colleges and universities.
 For additional information on the college's articulation agreements and guaranteed admissions agreements, please contact the Student Services at (276) 739-2438 or use the following links:

 Transfer Credit Earned at Another Institution

 For information on transfer credit earned at another institution and how this credit may be eligible for transfer to VHCC, please see the VHCC College Catalog and Student Handbook - Admission of Transfer Students

-The Coordinator of Student Activities, located in the ISC Building, Room 101A, coordinates social, cultural, educational, and recreational programs to enrich campus life.
+The Student Activities Coach, located in the ISC Building, Room 100 D, coordinates social, cultural, educational, and recreational programs to enrich campus life.

 The Arts Array Series is an outreach program that brings foreign and independent films, concerts, lectures, museum exhibits, and other cultural events to the community.
 All students and employees of VHCC and the Southwest Virginia Higher Education Center are granted free admission to these events with a valid campus identification card.
 Additionally, those with a valid campus ID from Emory & Henry College and King College may attend films at the Abingdon Cinemall for free.
 Community members also are invited to attend by paying the appropriate fee.

 Music and dance performances, art exhibitions, lectures, plays, clubs and intramurals are all part of Virginia Highlands's student activities program.
-For additional information, contact the Coordinator of Student Activities (276)739-2573 or for more information about the Arts Array Series, contact Tommy Bryant, (276)739-2451.
+For additional information, contact the Student Activities Coach (276)739-2573 or for the Arts Array Coordinator, (276) 739-2459.